La Ghriba

-La Ghriba is a picturesque documentary about the 2,600-year-old Jewish community on the Tunisian island of Jerba, where Jews and Muslims live side-by-side peacefully.
+La Ghriba is a picturesque documentary about the 2,600-year-old Jewish community on the Tunisian island of Djerba, where Jews and Muslims live side-by-side peacefully.

 Summary

-According to local tradition, the first Jews settled on Jerba in the wake of the first Temple's destruction in Jerusalem in 566 BC.
+According to local tradition, the first Jews settled on Djerba in the wake of the first Temple's destruction in Jerusalem in 566 BC.
 A community with true foundations in the Jewish life of the ancients, island tradition holds that its synagogue -– known as El Ghriba (“the miraculous”) — is built with a stone from the ruins of the First Temple, and houses the oldest known Sefer Torah in its sanctuary.

 Waves of Jewish immigrants from around the Mediterranean flocked to it as a haven from persecution in the millennia that followed the original settlement.
 Upon arrival, they were greeted with a Jewish community that existed in surprising harmony with its local Muslim Berber neighbors.

-Along their valued status as fully Tunisian, Jerba's Jews maintain a strong pride in their Judaism, and they revel in showing it.
+Along their valued status as fully Tunisian, Djerba's Jews maintain a strong pride in their Judaism, and they revel in showing it.
 The film captures a yearly festival held just outside El Ghriba, commemorating two famous rabbis.
-The occasion is one of music and dancing, and helps continue the tradition of drawing Jews from around the world to Jerba –- if only for a visit.
+The occasion is one of music and dancing, and helps continue the tradition of drawing Jews from around the world to Djerba –- if only for a visit.
 Such visitors have the reputation of leaving the island with a future husband or wife in tow.

 And yet, the Jewish community is so utterly suffused with its Tunisian culture, that it is outwardly almost indistinguishable.
-Repeated shots of the wide variety of Jerba's residents reveal just how much both Jew and non-Jew in this millennia-old community share similarities in both physical appearance and their shared Arabic and French language.
+Repeated shots of the wide variety of Djerba's residents reveal just how much both Jew and non-Jew in this millennia-old community share similarities in both physical appearance and their shared Arabic and French language.

 But they retain individualizing brands of orthodoxy when it comes to their respective religions.
-Even though both communities share a love for couscous, vegetable dumplings and potato soup, because many of Jerba's Jews keep strictly kosher, they rarely share meals with Muslim neighbors.
+Even though both communities share a love for couscous, vegetable dumplings and potato soup, because many of Djerba's Jews keep strictly kosher, they rarely share meals with Muslim neighbors.